jskinne3/portfolio/blog/qubes_installation_frozen.md

 ### Problems I saw

-Installing Qubes onto a Framework laptop via a USB drive I encountered a few different versions of a frozen screen.
-Freezing happened after [initial setup](https://www.qubes-os.org/doc/installation-guide/#initial-setup) step, and after that, upon reboot and entering my disk password.
+Installing Qubes onto a Framework laptop via a USB drive I encountered a few different versions of a frozen or stalled screen.
+Freezing happened after [initial setup](https://www.qubes-os.org/doc/installation-guide/#initial-setup) step.
+Upon reboot and entering my disk password it would freeze again.

 Sometimes I was seeing text output getting stuck just after this message:
 ```
 Started accounts-daemon.service - Accounts Service
 ```

 At other times I was seeing a progress bar advance, gradually reaching 100% and then nothing would happen after.
-The loading screen with the progress bar was frozen.
+The loading screen with the progress bar was stalled.

 ### My solution